michsos/raspi-camilladsp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the LICENSE file for details.
+This license specifically prohibits commercial use while allowing sharing and adaptation with attribution.